TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 While we're on the topic of software development, having sensible defaults in libraries and application goes a long way.

 {% alert "success" %}
-4. Use defaults such as:
+5. Use defaults such as:

    - Don't follow symlink directories.
    - Don't overwrite files.
 You don't want your files wiped out, right?

     It's a good idea to keep these defaults, unless you really need these features, and you're confident with the level of risk you're dealing with.

 {% endalert %}

 ### Modern Antivirus

-Especially on Windows, which
+Although zip bombs have targeted antivirus (AV) systems in the past, most [modern AV programs can detect zip bombs](https://www.microsoft.com/en-us/windows/learning-center/what-is-a-zip-bomb) by recognising patterns and signatures.
+This brings us to our last suggestion:

+{% alert "success" %}
+6. Upgrade your (antivirus) software.
+Daily updates to malware signatures ensure that your antivirus program stays equipped to detect and thwart emerging threats.
+{% endalert %}

 ## Further Reading / References